Judgment of Princeton

 The Judgment of Princeton was a wine tasting (or blind tasting) event held on 8 June 2012 during a conference of the American Association of Wine Economists held at Princeton University in Princeton, New Jersey.
-The purpose of this event was to compare, by a blind tasting, of several French wines against wines produced in New Jersey in order to gauge the quality and development of the New Jersey wine industry.
+The purpose of this event was to compare, by a blind tasting, several French wines against wines produced in New Jersey in order to gauge the quality and development of the New Jersey wine industry.
 Because New Jersey's wine industry is relatively young and small, it has received little attention in the world wine market.
 The state's wine production has experienced growth in recent years largely as a result of state legislators offering new opportunities for winery licensing and repealing Prohibition-era laws that have constrained the industry's development in past years.
 This event was modeled after a 1976 blind tasting event dubbed the "Judgment of Paris" in which French wines were compared to several wines produced in California when that state's wine industry was similarly young and developing.
 The New Jersey wine industry heralded the results and asserted that the rating of New Jersey wines by the blind tasting's judges was a victory for the state's wine industry.

 Details

-The Judgment of Princeton, held at Princeton University on Friday, June 8, 2012, was a structured blind tasting of top New Jersey wines against top French wines from Bordeaux and Burgundy.
+The Judgment of Princeton, held at Princeton University on Friday, 8 June 2012, was a structured blind tasting of top New Jersey wines against top French wines from Bordeaux and Burgundy.
 The event was based on the famous 1976 Judgment of Paris, in which California wines famously beat French wines in a blind tasting.
 The Judgment of Princeton was spearheaded by George M. Taber, who had been in Paris for the original Judgment of Paris and later written a book on the subject.
 Along with Taber, the tasting was organized and carried out by economists Orley Ashenfelter, Richard E. Quandt, Karl Storchmann, and Mark Censits, owner of CoolVines, a local wine and spirits shop, who acted in the role of merchant Steven Spurrier, gathering the competition wines from the NJ winemakers and selecting and sourcing the French wines against which they were to be pitted.
 The French wines were sourced from the same estates as the original wines of the Paris tasting.
 The event also included other members of the American Association of Wine Economists, who then posted the data set from the tastings online as an open invitation to further analysis.